sarinmsari/React-ToDo/README.md

 2. On completion of the task click checkbox `✅` and the task moves to the 'completed box'.
 3. If checked by mistake uncheck `⬜` from completed task and task returns to the 'first box'.
 4. To remove the task click `x` icon at right side of the task, task moves to the 'removed box'.
-5. To delete the task click `delete` button at right side of task in the 'remove box'.
+5. To delete the task click `delete` button at right side.